-Spend some time thinking about who could join your team: I don’t know if your ministry is like mine, but volunteers don’t seem to come out of the woodwork to come and work with teenagers.
-We have to have the skills of a college football recruiter to make sure we have the adult power we need to run a ministry.
-You can spend some time today thinking about and gathering contact info on potential volunteers and begin to pray for them.
+Maybe your youth ministry is different from mine, but volunteers don’t come out of the woodwork.
+We need the skills of a college football recruiter to ensure we have the adult power to run a ministry.
+So spend time thinking about and gathering contact info on potential volunteers.
+Then begin to pray for each of them.

-Spend some time planning your next volunteer training/get together: We have one coming up next month.
-We are doing a dinner, a training and a minor league baseball game.
-It’s not until the end of next month but why not work on the details today to get ahead?
-It sneaks up on you.
+We have one coming up next month.
+We’re doing a dinner, a training, and a minor league baseball game.
+It’s not until the end of next month.
+But why not get ahead by working on the details today?
+Events sneak up on you.